«

 Muses for the Modern Age

-UraniaAccording to ancient mythology, there are nine Muses that inspire all the forms of art and science.
+According to ancient mythology, there are Nine Muses that inspire all the forms of art and science.
 The Ancient Greeks believed that great ideas came down from the heavens.
 The muses brought these ideas to artists and scientists, who through divine inspiration, made these heavenly ideas real on earth.
-I’d like to believe that Muses really exist, whether as Greco-Roman goddesses, Judeo-Christian angels, or simply Jungian archetypes.
+I’d like to believe that muses really exist, whether as Greco-Roman goddesses, Judeo-Christian angels, or simply Jungian archetypes.
 In any case, there’s a lot to be said about the personification of creative potential.

 Muses are important, no doubt, but the world has changed a lot since ancient times.
-With so many arts and sciences nowadays, the Nine Muses of yore are simply not enough.
+With so many arts and sciences nowadays, the Nine Muses of yore are not enough.
 But before we expand the pantheon. let’s look at the original Nine Muses and see how their roles have changed since the days of Ancient Greece.

 The Original Muses Revisited

-ClioCalliope is the muse of epic poetry, she is usually depicted with a writing tablet.
-In the modern era, she represents epics of any kind, from novels like Harry Potter, comics like Batman and movies like Star Wars.
+Calliope is the muse of epic poetry.
+She is usually depicted with a writing tablet.
+In the modern era, she represents epics of any kind, such as Harry Potter, Batman and Star Wars.

 Clio, usually depicted with scrolls, is the muse of history.
 Today she would also represent documentaries, journalism and works of nonfiction in general.
 The modern Clio would carry a codex (a bound book) instead of a scroll.